komoot/photon/README.md

 _Photon_ is an open source geocoder built for [OpenStreetMap](http://www.osm.org) data.
 It is based on [elasticsearch](http://elasticsearch.org/) - an efficient, powerful and highly scalable search platform.

 _Photon_ was started by [komoot](http://www.komoot.de) and provides search-as-you-type and multilingual support.
 It's used in production with thousands of requests per minute at [www.komoot.de](http://www.komoot.de).
+Find our public API on our project page [photon.komoot.de](http://photon.komoot.de).

-The current version is still under heavy development, feel free to test and participate.
+We are a very young project, feel free to test and participate!
 The previous version based on solr is accessible in the [deprecated solr branch](https://github.com/komoot/photon/tree/deprecated-solr-version).

 ### Features
 - high performance